 Where to Play Some Paddle Boarding, Cape Cod

 Now that you’ve rented your equipment and taken your lessons, where can you go to play?
 Many SUP Cape Cod shops will have their own areas for classes and tours, but there are a few beaches in the area that are SUP friendly.
 Long Pond in Harwich/Brewster is well known for its calm waters and secluded areas that allow you to practice the sport without becoming embarrassed at your initial clumsiness.
 The key to your success with SUP involves calm waters, and Herring Cove Beach in Provincetown has some of the calmest salt water on the Cape; it also happens to be a great spot for whale watching!

 All this Exercise is Making Us Tired

 After the sun has set and your day’s adventures of Stand Up Paddle Boarding Cape Cod have concluded, it’s time to head back to the homestead—your New England Vacation Rentals cozy cottage.
+We have many different types of vacation rentals, including our short-term and Easter rentals.
 Reserve yours today and we can promise you will sleep deeply every night of your stay.